Let's Make It Legal

-Let's Make It Legal is a 1951 American comedy film made by 20th Century-Fox, directed by Richard Sale and produced by Robert Bassler from a screenplay by I.A.L.
-Diamond and F. Hugh Herbert, based on a story by Mortimer Braus entitled "My Mother-in-Law, Miriam".
-The music was by Cyril J. Mockridge, and the cinematography by Lucien Ballard.
-The film stars Claudette Colbert, Macdonald Carey, Zachary Scott, Barbara Bates, Robert Wagner, and Marilyn Monroe.
+Let's Make It Legal is a 1951 American romantic comedy film directed by Richard Sale and starring Claudette Colbert, Macdonald Carey, Zachary Scott, Barbara Bates, Marilyn Monroe, Robert Wagner, and Frank Cady.
+The film was produced by Robert Bassler from a screenplay by F. Hugh Herbert and I. A. L. Diamond, based on a story by Mortimer Braus entitled "My Mother-in-Law, Miriam".

 Plot

-Miriam and Hugh Halsworth are in the final stages of their divorce, which she initiated because he is an inveterate—though not unlucky—gambler.
-Their adult daughter, Barbara, is living in the family home with Miriam, along with Barbara's husband, Jerry Denham, and Barbara and Jerry's baby daughter, Annabelle, while Hugh is living at the Hotel Miramar in Santa Monica, where he works as head of publicity.
-Jerry, who works for Hugh, would like to move out so Barbara will stop relying on her mother so much, but Barbara says she does not want to leave Miriam alone.
+Miriam and Hugh Halsworth are in the final stages of their divorce, which she initiated because he is an inveterate gambler.
+Their adult daughter Barbara is living in the family home with Miriam, along with Barbara's husband, Jerry Denham, and Barbara and Jerry's baby daughter Annabelle, while Hugh is living at the Hotel Miramar in Santa Monica, where he works as head of publicity.
+Jerry, who works for Hugh, would like to leave the house so that Barbara will stop relying on her mother so much, but Barbara does not want to leave Miriam alone.

-Victor Macfarland, a self-made millionaire financier who is rumored to be under consideration to be the next American representative to the International Monetary Fund (IMF), stays at the Miramar during a rare visit home.
-Hugh is not happy to see Victor, as the two men were rivals for Miriam's hand in high school, and Miriam expresses no interest in seeing Victor, as she has not heard from him since he abruptly left town 20 years earlier.
+Victor Macfarland, a self-made millionaire financier who is rumored to be the next American representative to the International Monetary Fund (IMF), stays at the Miramar.
+Hugh is unhappy to see Victor, as the men were rivals for Miriam's hand in high school, and Miriam expresses no interest in seeing Victor, as she has not heard from him since he abruptly left town 20 years earlier.

-Much to Miriam's annoyance, Hugh still spends a lot of time at their house to care for his prized rose bushes.
-When he is over the last day before their divorce is finalized, he says he has quit gambling and gets Miriam to agree to go out to dinner with him, but his progress is reversed when his bookie calls to say he won a bet.
-Just then, Victor knocks at the door, and Miriam, frustrated by Hugh, invites Victor to stay for dinner.
-Hugh ends up sulking alone on the patio, while Miriam and Victor dance inside, until they have a champagne toast at midnight to the official end of Miriam and Hugh's marriage.
+Miriam is annoyed that Hugh still spends a great deal of time at their house to care for his prized rosebushes.
+On the last day before the divorce is finalized, he claims to have quit gambling and convinces Miriam to dine with him, but a call from his bookie ruins his plans.
+Victor arrives and Miriam invites him to stay for dinner.
+Hugh sulks alone on the patio while Miriam and Victor dance inside, and they have a champagne toast at midnight to mark the official end of the marriage.